 At the time of the spill, many concerns arose.
 People predicted the oil could be hazardous to cleanup crews, that it could alter shipping lanes and that it would lead to the closing of more oil rigs.
 These and many other fears were legitimate concerns at the onset of the accident but few have come true, at least with the severity that some had predicted.

 One of the greatest fears was that the oil spill would cause the prices of oil and natural gas to spike.
 Natural gas is also affected by this disaster because gas rigs mine the same areas with similar technology as the oil rigs.
 While the onset of the spill saw a brief increase in prices, the price per barrel of oil has stabilized and remains relatively unchanged.
-To see an illustration of how prices have actually reacted, click here.

 Shortly after the spill, the federal Mineral Management Service reported that three offshore natural gas rigs had been shut in.
 Doing so blocked nearly 6.2 million cubic feet of natural gas from reaching the market.
 While the figure may seem large, it accounts for less than one tenth of a percent of the total natural gas we produce daily.
 In the same way, crude oil supplies have not suffered much from the spill.
 Two oil rigs were shut in and one was evacuated.
 As for the Horizon rig, it was just completing it's final testing stages, so this rig was not yet part of our nations supply portfolio.
 Also, with a slumping economy we see inventories of crude oil and its refined products are at 25 year highs.
 The predictions of shortages and skyrocketing prices were obviously overstated.